WeegeeNumbuh1/FlightGazer/README.md

   - Brightness based on time of day or when there's an active aircraft shown
   - API limiting per day, by monthly cost, or even by the hour (those API calls can get expensive)
   - Track a specific aircraft once it's detected by your ADS-B receiver
-  - Colors 🌈 for every element on the display
+  - Every element on the display can have its color set
   - Switch between font styles
   - and more
 - Built to work with [PiAware](https://www.flightaware.com/adsb/piaware/build)/[FlightFeeder](https://www.flightaware.com/adsb/flightfeeder/), [ADSBExchange](https://www.adsbexchange.com/sd-card-docs/), [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder), and [ADSB.im](https://adsb.im/home) setups